A lot of people think getting pregnant is easy. You just have to stop contraception, get jiggy and take folic acid, right?

-Barrier methods like condoms and diaphragm prevent sperm for getting into the cervix.
+Barrier methods like condoms and diaphragm prevent sperm from getting into the cervix.
 Spermicides kill sperm.
 Fertility can return straight away after stopping using them, assuming no other fertility changes.

 Natural Fertility Awareness is monitoring extremely closely over time, a woman’s natural fertility signs of temperature, mucus and cervix can be used for contraception, as well as to try to time conception.
 There are no side effects with this method and fertility is protected throughout.

 The subject of contraception leads me to sex…